-Some of the projects are developed through GitHubGitHubGitHub is a website that offers online implementation of git repositories that can can easily be shared, copied and modified by other developers.
+If you normally use WP-CLI on your web host or via Brew, you’re most likely using the Phar executable.
+The Phar executable is the “built”, single-file version of WP-CLI.
+It’s compiled from a couple dozen repositories in the WP-CLI GitHubGitHubGitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner., so you may need an account.
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ organization, so modifying WP-CLI requires working amongst those repositories.